Get

 Image Credit: Sergey Lavrentev, Shutterstock

 Dogs can enjoy chia seed pudding as an occasional treat.
-Most dogs should only be offered a few licks of chia seed pudding from a teaspoon for small breeds and a tablespoon for larger dogs.
-Chia seed pudding shouldn’t be offered to dogs in replace of a species-appropriate diet, as it does not contain all the nutrients they need to be healthy.
+Most should only be offered a few licks of chia seed pudding, either from a teaspoon for small breeds or from a tablespoon for large dogs.
+Chia seed pudding shouldn’t be offered to canines in replacement of a species-appropriate diet, as it does not contain all the nutrients that they need to be healthy.

-Only feed chia seed pudding that contains few ingredients and no sweeteners such as syrup, xylitol, or excess sugar.
-Furthermore, the chia seeds should have absorbed all the moisture in the pudding before being fed to dogs so that it doesn’t expand in their stomach.
+Only serve chia seed pudding that contains few ingredients and no sweeteners, such as syrup, xylitol, or excess sugar.
+Furthermore, the chia seeds should have absorbed all the moisture in the pudding before being fed to dogs so it doesn’t expand in their stomach.

 If your dog is on a strict or medically important diet, consult with a veterinarian before giving them chia seed pudding.